 Having been a designer, I know the power and beauty of white space.
 When a page (either printed or online) is crammed with text and images, it's overwhelming for the reader.
 By designing in white space, the reader has visual relief, and can take in the content without effort.
 And, it looks beautiful when there is white space on a page.

 When you build white space into your calendar, you are creating space in your life.
 You can choose to use that time to slow down, take a break, do something good for yourself, or get creative in a way that makes you happy.
 That white space also gives you time to respond to unexpected opportunities or challenges.
 And, you will have time for a little surprise to show up in your day.
 All of these are wonderful things to allow for.

-As you look ahead and start commiting to meetings, deadlines, appointments and activities, be mindful of leaving blocks of white space open.
+As you look ahead and start committing to meetings, deadlines, appointments, and activities, be mindful of leaving blocks of white space open.
 Appreciate the beauty of a schedule that is not crowded with commitments.
 And, then experience the difference it makes.